LTUC/amman-dotnet-401d2/curriculum/class-03/facilitator/README.md

 ### File Streams

 - **Why** (5 min)
   - When working as a server side application we need a way a way to manage file uploads and file manipulation.
-The best way and safest way to do this is through Streams.
+    - Logging
+    - Saving data/configurations
+    - Uploading a file (using a stream)
 - **What** (10 min)
   - System.IO is an available library through .NET that allows for reading and writing to files and data streams.
-The i stands for input and the o stands for output.
+    - `i` stands for input and
+    - `o` stands for output.
 - **How** (30 min)
   - Review the [System.IO](/resources/System.IO)
 - **Experimentation and Discovery Ideas**